Rebecca-yinyuan/Research_SEM3/Hybrid_Ver1/README.md

 Roughly finish simulating the hybrid method with non-constant within-host system.
-Note that we use an event queue to decide which events would happened next
+Note that we cerated an event queue to decide which event would happened next